Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Deletes a live input.](ref:deleteliveinput)
+> For more information about the API call used go to [Delete Live Input](https://developer.nomad-cms.com/docs/delete-live-input)

 ## Get Live Output Profiles